Priscilla Chan (singer): Early life

 Born in Hong Kong on 28 July 1965, Chan grew up as the eldest of three children (one younger sister and one younger brother).
 Her parents were senior governmental officials, and her father, Chan Ching-bo (陳澄波), was a former assistant director of Immigration at the Immigration Department of the Government of British Hong Kong, who was interested in music and indirectly developed her interest in singing.
-Chan attended Marymount Primary School (瑪利曼小學) and Marymount Secondary School (瑪利曼中學) in Happy Valley, Hong Kong, and had once been a secondary school fifth-form classmate with Sandy Lam (林憶蓮), later also a Cantopop and Mandopop singer.
+Chan attended Marymount Primary School and Marymount Secondary School in Happy Valley, Hong Kong, and had once been a secondary school fifth-form classmate with Sandy Lam, later also a Cantopop and Mandopop singer.

 As a teenager, Chan would often take part in extracurricular activities.
-When Chan was still a primary six student, she already participated in the annual garden party, in celebration of Queen Elizabeth II's birthday, at the Government House held by the Government of British Hong Kong on behalf of the Marymount Primary School, and even shook hands with Sir Murray MacLehose (麥理浩), the then Governor of Hong Kong.
-Chan entered and received awards in speech contests during the Hong Kong Schools Speech Festival, as well as singing contests and events held internally in her secondary school and externally as joint-school functions, and was eventually got discovered by Angus Mak (麥偉珍, better known as 安格斯), who was an executive for the Fiori Productions Ltd. In 1983, Chan, in her fifth-form at age 18, was invited to audition by Mak and was soon arranged to release a compilation album named "Girls' Magazine" with Monica Chan Lok-man (陳樂敏) and Luisa Maria Leitão (黎芷珊).
+When Chan was still a primary six student, she already participated in the annual garden party, in celebration of Queen Elizabeth II's birthday, at the Government House held by the Government of British Hong Kong on behalf of the Marymount Primary School, and even shook hands with Sir Murray MacLehose, the then Governor of Hong Kong.
+Chan entered and received awards in speech contests during the Hong Kong Schools Speech Festival, as well as singing contests and events held internally in her secondary school and externally as joint-school functions, and was eventually got discovered by Angus Mak (麥偉珍, better known as 安格斯), who was an executive for the Fiori Productions Ltd. In 1983, Chan, in her fifth-form at age 18, was invited to audition by Mak and was soon arranged to release a compilation album named "Girls' Magazine" with Monica Chan and Luisa Maria Leitao (黎芷珊).
 At the same time, Chan continued her secondary education and was admitted to the Hong Kong Baptist College in 1985, majoring English studies.